jessieeeee/JourneyCalendar/README.md

 DateUtil.setEndYear(2019);
 DateUtil.setStartMonth(1);
 DateUtil.setEndMonth(2);
-// you can set today
+// you can set today , but the call must be after set range (dynamic or custom) DateUtil.setCurDay(2019,1,12);
-DateUtil.setCurDay(2019,1,12);
 ```
 ### attrs list